(click on the links)

 Leg Cramp Remedies: as close as the fridge

-We can’t vouch for all of these tips and tricks we have received.
-As we mentioned, scientists don’t usually put time and money into testing home remedies to see whether they are safe and effective.
+We can’t vouch for all of the tips and tricks we have received.
+Scientists don’t usually put time and money into testing home remedies to see whether they are safe and effective.

 Every so often, though, an old wive’s tale will be vindicated by medical research.
 For example, we had been hearing about pickle juice and yellow mustard to ease muscle cramps for a very long time.
 These home remedies have been popular with athletic trainers and senior citizens.

 It wasn’t until we interviewed Bruce Bean, PhD, a world-class neurobiologist at Harvard, that we began to understand a possible mechanism for this treatment.
+Here is a link to that podcast.
 Dr. Bean, and his buddy Rod MacKinnon, MD (a Nobel prize winning neurobiologist) discovered the science behind such old-fashioned treatments.
 You will find details in the muscle cramp section.
 Suffice it to say that strong flavors (vinegar, mustard, quinine in tonic water) stimulate nerve receptors in the mouth, throat and stomach that can ultimately turn off misfiring nerves that cause muscle cramps.

 We have been collecting home remedies for more than 50 years.
 The first edition of our book, The People’s Pharmacy, was published by St. Martin’s Press in 1976.
 In it we had a chapter titled: